Business Strategy Hub

 4. Improving its production and operational procedures.

-5. Using authentic raw material to avoid outcry from environmental and social activists.
+5. Using authentic raw materials to avoid an outcry from environmental and social activists.

-6. Settling the media scandals and controversies to stand by with a positive reputation.
+6. Settling the media scandals and controversies to improve the company’s reputation.

-7. Participating in CSR activities and upholding its sustainability practices.
+7. Participating in corporate social responsibility activities and upholding its sustainability practices.

 References & more information